carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 ![](fig/E08/visual_clip.png){alt="Clip results"}

 :::challenge
-## Exercise: Get the red band for the Rhodes
+## Exercise: Clip the red band for Rhodes

-Now that you have seen how clip a raster using a polygon, we want you to do this for the red band of the sattelite image.
+Now that you have seen how clip a raster using a polygon, we want you to do this for the red band of the satellite image.
 Use the shape of Rhodes from GADM and clip the red band with it.
-Furthermore, make sure to transform the no data values to Not a Number values.
+Furthermore, make sure to transform the no data values to not-a-number (NaN) values.

 ::::solution
 ```python